peterhinch/micropython-mqtt/mqtt_as/README.md

 `mqtt_as` frozen, the demo script `range_ex` reports 21.8K of free RAM while running.

+Notes on the Sonoff Basic R3 may be found [here](../sonoff/SONOFF.md).

 ## 1.5 ESP32 issues

 Firmware should be an official build dated 25th March 2019; preferably later.